jakobzhao/geog4572/project/guideline.md

 ## 2\.
 Presentation and peer review

-Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback. on **June 7th**, we will hold a final presentation meeting at 361 Strand Hall (the GAZE lab).
+Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback. on **June 11th at 1pm**, we will hold a final presentation meeting at 361 Strand Hall (the GAZE lab).
 Each team is expected to present their final project in ~10 minutes.
 And there will be a F&A session in 2 ~ 3 minutes.
 During the final presentation, each student will need to review all final projects and submit your review notes.

 Additionally, you will need to submit **peer review form** for each project right after the presentation meeting.